tendermint/tendermint/docs/rfc/rfc-012-custom-indexing.md

 1. A custom indexer runs as a separate process from the node.

-2. The indexer subscribes to events via the (ADR 075) event subscription API.
+2. The indexer subscribes to event items via the ADR 075 events API.

    This means indexers would receive event payloads as JSON rather than protobuf, but since we already have to support JSON encoding for the RPC